 In the early years of the Britannia's life it was also home to the Queen's Rolls-Royce Phantom V which was hoisted and lowered from a special garage compartment at port so that the Queen could drive her own car at each location.
 The space was ever so slightly too small, forcing the bumpers to be removed in order to get it into the garage without damage and then refitted when the car was removed.
 Ultimately Elizabeth began using cars provided for her at port instead and the garage was converted into a storage area for beer.

 The steering crew couldn't see where they were going.

-While working, the crew reportedly used hand signals to communicate rather than shouting orders to maintain a sense of quiet and clam for the royal residents.
+While working, the crew reportedly used hand signals to communicate rather than shouting orders, in order to maintain a sense of quiet and calm for the royal residents.
 It was also the last ship in the royal navy where the crew members slept in hammocks, a practice that they maintained until 1973.